 - How do they stay focused and overcome productivity killers?

 - How do they maximize the amount of energy they have throughout the day, without overly relying on caffeine?

 - How do they avoid procrastinating difficult, mentally-challenging tasks?

-After hours upon hours of research, we uncovered some fascinating trends.
+After hours upon hours of research, we uncovered 15 fascinating trends.

-Habit 1: They take breaks throughout the day.
+Habit 1: They take work breaks throughout the day.

 Well, our biological clock ticks in two forms:

 Our Circadian Rhythms -- which run in 24-hour periods -- are our body’s natural release of melatonin, dictating when we’re energized or exhausted.
 Here’s what it looks like: